costa-rica/kivyAppGps1/README.md

 #KivyAppGps1

-This app is to teach me how to move around plyer obejects.
-I want to get the longitude and latitude to display on the interface of the application.
+This code is to build a single screen with inputs for a name, email and display latitude coordinates.
+I cannot figure out how to pass the latitude object to the screen.

 This will only work on a device that has GPS.

-My other repo KivyApp1 is the same framework and works on a desktop computer but it has no GPS.
-I am using that one to help someone that might understand OOP better than me but may not be as familiar with Kivy.
+I have a similar version that will work on any desktop, kivyApp.
+This repo has the same framework but without GPS.
+I think my problem understanding something about object oriented programming and classes.
+The “latParam” object I’m trying to pass to the screen is giving me problems and I’m pretty sure I’m doing something wrong here.

+When I try to run this on Xcode (after converting with toolchain) I get an error
+NameError: name 'MyApp' is not defined
+I saved a screen shot in this repo.